CPAC to highlight freedom agenda: 'Socialism does not make America great'

 “I talked with the president, he obviously loves coming to CPAC.
 He wants to be there,” Schlapp said.

 The White House is also sending Larry Kudlow, the director of the National Economic Council and former television host for an appearance Thursday.
-Republican National Committee Chairwoman Ronna McDaniel is being interviewed on stage that day, according to organizers.
+Republican National Committee Chairwoman Ronna McDaniel is being interviewed by journalist Vince Coglianese on stage that day, according to organizers.

 Expect plenty of GOP lawmakers this year to talk about how to get conservative policies implemented amid divided government, Schlapp said.
 Among those expected include South Carolina Sen. Lindsey Graham, Utah Sen. Mike Lee, Georgia Sen. David Perdue and Tennessee Sen. Marsha Blackburn.